-Last weekend we got the opportunity to enjoy the morning at the Snowdome in Tamworth for their Santa’s Winter Wonderland experience.
+Santa’s Winter Wonderland at the Snowdome in Tamworth is a brilliant experience.
 We were looking forward to returning to the Snowdome to have some fun in the snow, enjoy their all new Santa Show and meet some of Santa’s friends in his Christmas Village.

 Now into it’s 15th year, Santa’s Winter Wonderland experience is a fun activity for the whole family.
 We were really looking forward to the morning in the snow, so put on our wellies and our hats and scarves and couldn’t wait to take a look around.